 The ESMPs should use consistent methods across EDCs for presenting the following information regarding the current system:

-Aging infrastructure for substations, transformers, feeders, breakers, reclosers, and poles, including descriptions of the rationale that is used for determining when to replace infrastructure.
+The age and condition of existing infrastructure (substations, transformers, feeders, breakers, reclosers, and poles), including descriptions of the rationale that is used for determining when to replace each type of infrastructure.

 Capacity deficiency for substation power transformers and feeders.

-Existing distributed energy resources (DER) capacity, including DERs online, in the queue, and current time to get through the queue, and broken out by type of DER: energy efficiency, demand response, heat pumps, distributed PV, electric vehicles, storage, etc.
+Existing DER capacity, including DERs online, in the queue, and current time to get through the queue, and broken out by type of DER: energy efficiency, demand response, heat pumps, distributed generation, electric vehicles, and distributed storage.

 DER hosting capacity, including estimates of excess capacity for substation power transformers and feeders, forecasted out for 10 years in the absence of new investments.

-Reliability, including most relevant reliability metrics and summary of outage causes on blue-sky days.
+Reliability, including most relevant reliability reporting metrics and summary of outages by cause on blue-sky days.

-Resilience, including all relevant “all-in” performance metrics and summary of outage causes on major event days.
+Resilience, including all relevant “all-in” performance reporting metrics and summary of outages by cause on major event days.

 Annual GHG emissions and how they compare with GHG emission requirements in the Climate Act.

-The ESMPs should use consistent tables and charts to depict information in readily accessible formats.
+The ESMPs should use consistent tables and charts across the three EDCs to depict information in readily accessible formats.

 The ESMPs should include data and metrics on power quality, new metrics for environmental justice communities and for electrification growth reporting, benefits of smart inverter controls, and estimates for peak demand reduction.

-In areas of system constraint, the ESMPs should discuss how non-wires alternatives, energy efficiency, DERs and other technologies are acting to reduce load currently.
-Understanding the contribution of DERs to the current functionality of the system is important in this section on the current state of the system.
+In areas of system constraint, the ESMPs should discuss how NWAs, DERs, and other technologies are currently acting to reduce load.
+Understanding the contribution of NWAs and DERs to the current functionality of the system is important in this section on the current state of the system.
+The ESMPs should also give greater consideration to mechanisms for deferring or avoiding new transmission spending, including using DERs and NWAs.

 The ESMPs should explicitly connect content to the Commonwealth’s goals and suggest more technical and policy solutions.